Ryan9698/readme-generator-mod9/Develop/README.md

 ## Usage

-To use this app, the user opens the terminal and types in "node index.js"
+To use this app, the user opens the terminal and enters "node index.js"

 ## Contributors